Course Types

 BLENDED COURSES

-• A combination of in-person and online instruction.
-Students should expect to meet on-ground for at least a portion of the course.
+• A combination of in-person and online/remote instruction.
+Students will meet on-ground for a portion of the course.

 • All Blended courses will be marked with a "B" or "DB" in the section number of the course.

-• The meeting pattern of the course will tell you exactly what days and times you'll meet in person and (if applicable) what days and times you'll meet remotely.
-All other instruction not listed in the meeting pattern will take place online through D2L.
+• The meeting pattern of the course will tell you exactly what days, times, and where you'll meet in person and (if applicable) what days and times you'll meet remotely.
+All other instruction not listed in the meeting pattern will take place asynchronously online through D2L.

 SYNCHRONOUS (REMOTE) COURSES

-• All instruction is delivered online via Zoom or other university-approved platforms (Microsoft Teams, etc.).
+• All instruction is delivered online via Zoom or other university-approved platforms (Microsoft Teams, etc.) and through D2L.

-• Instruction will be synchronous, meaning students will participate in instruction sessions at the assigned times of the course just like they would with an on-ground course.
+• Instruction will be synchronous, meaning students will participate in instruction sessions at the assigned days/times of the course just like they would with an on-ground course.

 • In PipelineMT the location will be listed as REMOTE to help you easily identify if the course is delivered this way.